ethereum/portal-network-specs/witness.md

 ## Use Cases

-The format described in this document can be used to store and build partial Patricia Merkle Tries and forests in a linear way.
+The format described in this document can be used to store and build partial hexary Patricia Merkle Tries and forests in a linear way.

 It can be used to store the whole or a partial trie (for executing the block w/o any trie), or a subtrie of that (can be used for semi-stateless initial